growan/wca-documents/wca-guidelines-2013.md

 - 9b+) [ADDITION] The preferred format for the final of an event is "Average of 5" or "Mean of 3", if possible.
 - 9b++) [ADDITION] Events other than those specified in [Regulation 9b](regulations:regulation:9b) may be held during a competition, but will be considered unofficial and therefore will not be included in the official results of the competition.
 - 9f5+) [CLARIFICATION] The result for an attempt is DNS if the competitor was eligible for the attempt and did not attempt it.
-If the competitor did not qualify for an attempt (e.g. in a combined round), he does not have any result for the attempt.
+If the competitor did not qualify for an attempt (e.g. in a combined round), she does not have any result for the attempt.
 - 9q+) [SEPARATE][RECOMMENDATION] Events and rounds should have at least 2 competitors.
 - 9r+) [EXPLANATION] The goal of a qualification round is to let unranked or low ranked competitors qualify for the first round of an event with many registered competitors.